ansys/pyedb/doc/source/contribution_guide.rst

 Contribution Guide
 ==================

 All contributions to PyEDB are welcome.
-This guide will help you get started.
+This guide helps you get started.

 Development Environment Setup
 -----------------------------